 Mutiny provides utilities to avoid having to do this manually.

-If your operation throws a checked exception, you can use the io.smallrye.mutiny.unchecked.Unchecked
+If your operation throws a checked exception, you can use the io.smallrye.mutiny.unchecked.Unchecked wrappers.

-For example, if your synchronous transformation uses a method throwing a checked exception, wrap it using Unchecked.function
+For example, if your synchronous transformation uses a method throwing a checked exception, wrap it using Unchecked.function:

 Uni<Integer> uni = item.onItem().transform(Unchecked.function(i -> {